Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 In the first instance, we compare the average number of downloads, citations and unique domains (referencing the books) across OA and non-OA books as two groups.
 We also draw parallel comparisons of the two groups across book types and discipline clusters.
 These are summarised in Figure 1.

 OA books as a group have on average {{ text_data.oa_times_more_downloads }} times more downloads than non-OA books (first pair of bars in the top panel).
 There are also {{ text_data.oa_times_more_citations }} the number of citations for OA books.
 To a lesser extent (proportionally), there is also on average a higher number of unique web domains referencing OA titles.
 Higher levels of usage (via all three proxies) for OA books are also observed across each of the groups by book type and discipline cluster.
 It can be seen that the magnitudes of difference for each metric across OA and non-OA books vary across the different groups.
 For example, the difference between downloads of OA books and non-OA books seems to be amplified for the biomedical sciences.
+Given our sample these differences could be specific to Springer Nature or may reflect differences in disciplinary usage.
+Further work will be required to identify the driving factors.
 However, there is a consistent pattern across the different groups that OA books are seeing more usage.

 The number of citations is a useful proxy of academic usage, while web visibility provides insight into how the books are being used on the web: either as linked text or references.
 These are additional proxies of usage to the number of downloads for books.
 The presence of higher levels of usage signalled by all three proxies suggest that OA books are not only being downloaded more often than their non-OA counterparts, but are also being read, used, referenced and attracting attention in different ways.
 This strengthens the case for a usage effect that is related to OA specifically.